clarkWakeland/clarkwakeland.github.io/_posts/2025-01-07-swimming-observations.md

 - Every training regime will work well for at least one person work terribly for at least one other person.
 Find a program that seems to be working well for *most* (>80%) people.
 - The negative effects of partying come from disease transmission rather than excessive alcohol consumption.
 - Cliques of four to six people will form on any team.
 This is totally normal and actually a good thing.
 Inter-clique relationships should be maintained at a high priority.
-- Yes, you were actually just as green as new guys.
+- One of the biggest benefits of swimming in college is the foundation it gives you for fitness.
+You should try to maintain this as long as you can.

-Last updated: 2025-01-07
+Last updated: 2026-05-03